 About Manitoba Canola Growers Association

-In 1996, MCGA was granted a check off of 50 cents per tonne for every tonne of Manitoba canola sold.
+In 1996, MCGA was granted a check off of 50 cents per tonne for every tonne of Manitoba canola sold through the Agricultural Producers Organization Funding Act.
 MCGA continued to be funded in this manner until 2008 when the check off was increased to $1.00 per tonne.

-MCGA represents approximately 8,500 members.
+MCGA represents approximately 7,500 members.
 MCGA uses the canola check off dollars for “seed money” to grow the future.
 Every dollar spent is leveraged at the local, national, and international levels, and studies show that every dollar invested by growers results in an impressive return on investment.

 Through the strategic, thoughtful investments of grower check off contributions, MCGA ensures that our members are well positioned to take advantage of opportunities to maximize their net income from growing canola.

 Manitoba Canola Growers are a part of a large canola value chain all working together to build a strong canola industry.